 HOW KINDNESS BEGAN TO ROLL

-The story behind The Red Tricycle Brigade by Founder and President, Pamela Griffith
+The story behind The Red Tricycle Brigade by Co-Founder, Pamela Griffith

 When you see a red tricycle you can’t help but smile.
 It brings back memories of a time of innocence.
 Remember when you climbed aboard and you had the whole world ahead of you?
 Pure joy radiating across your face and the wind in your hair.
 And if you were really lucky, a super hero’s cape flying behind.

 A tricycle is supposed to bring joy when you see it.
 But that was not the case on December 20, 2013.
 A photo of a riderless tricycle was posted on Facebook that day by the Friedler family.
 It was their way of letting the world know that they had lost their sweet little boy Henry to cancer.
 No words were necessary.
 The heart wrenching photo of an empty tricycle said it all.

 Henry was diagnosed with infant leukemia the day after his 1st birthday in 2011.
 I met him 6 months later when his older brother Owen started Happy Hearts preschool where I teach.
 I have to admit it was a bit of a shock to see him for the first time.
 He was swollen from all the steroids, bald from the chemotherapy and his poor little nose was always running.
 But boy did he have the cutest and cheekiest smile…and he smiled often.
 We watched him fight for health over the next 2 years.
 The battle was rough since the odds were against him.
 But through it all, his parents, Marla and Lucas (and his brother too) made sure he lived a full and love filled life.
 The strength and courage they all possessed was awe inspiring.
 Henry was the bravest of all and was called Super Henry when he wore his super hero cape while riding his treasured tricycle.